 Glue the pom poms along the stick firmly and add the googly eyes.

-You need - Toilet roll tube, brown paint (optional), cardboard, pieces of scrap coloured paper, lace, tin foil etc., pipecleaners
+You need - Toilet roll tube, brown or black paint (optional), cardboard, pieces of scrap coloured paper, lace, tin foil etc., pipecleaners

-If you can persuade your child, paint the toilet roll tube brown.
-Cut out two wings from cardboard.
-Cover then in the scraps of coloured paper.
+If you can persuade your child (I couldn't!), paint the toilet roll tube brown.
+Cut out two wings from cardboard and cover them in the scraps of coloured paper.
 You can also add sequins, glitter, stickers and so on.
 Sellotape them to the sides of the toilet roll tube so that they can flap a bit and add pipe cleaners for the antennae.

-You need - Toilet roll tube, black paint, googly eyes, string (optional)
+You need - Toilet roll tube, black paint, googly eyes, string for hanging (optional)

-Cut eight strips into the toilet roll to form the legs of the spider.
-Leave about 4cm for the head.
+Cut eight strips into the toilet roll to form the legs of the spider, leaving about 4cm for the head.
 Trim the legs a little and fold them out.
 Paint the whole thing black and add googly eyes.
 If you like you can tie a length of string to the head so that you can hang him up.

 An interesting minibeasts fact for you - it's only an insect if it's got six legs.
 Also, sometimes I think that you can make any kid's craft look great if you add on some googly eyes!